-(a) National internal revenue taxes and import duties payable or assumed by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs arising from foreign donations, grants and loans;

-- (b) Non-cash tax transactions of the following government agencies: (i) BTr for documentary stamp taxes on foreign and domestic securities issued; (ii) DND and PNP on importations of military hardware, software, munitions, arms and equipment; (iii) Bureau of Fire Protection on importations of fire-fighting and rescue equipment, and personal protective gears; (iv) DOTC for the Netro Rail Transit Line 3 System incurred starting FY 1997 in accordance with the provisions of the Build-Lease-Transfer Agreement executed thereon; and (v) other tax obligations assumed by the National Government pursuant to a valid build-operate and transfer agreement or any of its variants; - (c) Tax expenditure subsidies granted by the Fiscal Incentives Review Board to GOCCs, including tax obligations assumed pursuant to a valid agreement, the APP Commissary and Exchange Service, the PNP Service Store System, and the Procurement Service Exchange Warts or PX Warts, in accordance with E.O.
+- (a) National internal revenue taxes and import duties payable or assumed by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs to the Government arising from foreign donations, grants and loans; - (b) Non-cash tax transactions of the following government agencies: (i) the BTr for documentary stamp taxes on the issuance of foreign and domestic securities, and foreign currency acquisition for payment of debt service; (ii) DND and PNP on importations of military hardware, software, munitions, arms and equipment; (iii) Bureau of Fire Protection on importations of fire-fighting equipment, rescue equipment, and personal protective gears; (iv) the DOTr for the Metro Rail Transit Line 3 System incurred starting FY 1997 in accordance with the provisions of the Build-Lease-Transfer Agreement executed thereon; and (v) other tax obligations assumed by the National Government pursuant to a valid build-operate and transfer agreement and any of its variants; - (c) Tax expenditure subsidies granted by the Fiscal Incentives Review Board to GOCCs, including tax obligations assumed to a valid agreement, the AFP Commissary and Exchange Service, the PNP Service Store System, and the Procurement Service Exchange Warts or PX Warts, in accordance with P.D.
+No. 776, as amended by E.O.
 No. 93, s.
-1986, as amended and other guidelines issued thereon; and - (d) Procurement of imported vaccines and medical equipment by the Department of Health from international cooperating agencies such as but not limited to the World Health Organization, the United Nations International Children's Emergency Fund, and the Deutsche Gesellschaft Fur Technische Zusammenarbeit (GTZ) GMBH.
+1986 and such other guidelines issued thereon.

-Implementation of this section shall be subject to DOF-DBN J.C.
+Implementation of this section shall be subject to DOF-DBM J.C.
 No. 1 dated April 30, 2014 and such other guidelines issued by the agencies concerned.
-(CONDITIONAL IMPLEMENTATION- President's Budget Action Message, December 21, 2015, Volume II-B, page 820, R.A.
-No. 10717)

 Sec.
-17. Loan Agreements.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs and GOCCs, except those engaged in banking, shall in no case enter into foreign or domestic loan agreements, whether in cash or in kind, unless the applicable conditions are complied with:
+16. Loan Agreements.
+Departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs and GOCCs, except those engaged in banking, shall in no case enter into foreign or domestic loan agreements, whether in cash or in kind, unless the following conditions, as may be applicable, are complied with:

-- (a) Prior approval of the President of the Philippines; - (b) Concurrence of the Monetary Board; - (c) Other conditions provided by law; and - (d) Issuance of a Forward Obligational Authority (FOA) by the DBM for project loans or issuance of a DBCC resolution covering the full amount in the case of program loans, except for those undertaken by GOCCs.
-In the issuance of a FOA, the DBM shall consider the budgetary implications of foreign-assisted projects.
+- (a) Prior approval of the President of the Philippines; - (b) Concurrence of the Monetary Board; - (c) Other Conditions provided by law; and - (d) Issuance of a Forward Obligational Authority (FOA) by the DBW for project loans or issuance of a DBCC resolution covering the full amount in the case of program loans, except for those undertaken by GOCCs.
+In the issuance of a FOA, the DBW shall consider the budgetary implications of foreign-assisted projects.